MajekDev/HexNicks/README.md

 ## Permissions

-All permissions except `hexnicks.nick.other`, `hexnicks.nonick.other`, and `hexnicks.reload` are given to all players by default but can be negated by a permissions manager like [LuckPerms](https://luckperms.net/).
+All permissions except `hexnicks.nick.other`, `hexnicks.nonick.other`, `hexnicks.chat.advanced`, and `hexnicks.reload` are given to all players by default but can be negated by a permissions manager like [LuckPerms](https://luckperms.net/).
 - `hexnicks.nick` - Permission to change your own nickname.
 - `hexnicks.nick.color` - Permission to use standard color codes in nicknames.
 - `hexnicks.nick.hex` - Permission to use hex color codes in nicknames.